Hirohito surrender broadcast: Recording

-The speech was not broadcast directly, but replayed from a phonograph recording.
-On August 14, 1945, the Japan Broadcasting Corporation (NHK) dispatched sound technicians to the Imperial Palace to record the broadcast.
-Microphones were set up in an office bunker under the Imperial Household Ministry, and Emperor Hirohito proceeded in between 11:25 p.m. and 11:30 p.m.
-During the first recording he spoke too softly, and upon the advice of the technicians, offered to rerecord it.
+The speech was not broadcast directly, but replayed from a pre-taped phonograph recording.
+On August 14, 1945, the Japan Broadcasting Corporation (NHK) dispatched sound technicians to the Tokyo Imperial Palace to record the broadcast.
+The NHK staff waited while cabinet members argued over the rescript’s wording.
+Around 8 p.m., a messy, heavily revised draft was finally handed to copyists, but even as they carefully transcribed it, more edits came in.
+Forced to make last-minute fixes, they awkwardly pasted small correction slips onto the document.
+Microphones were then set up in an office bunker under the Imperial Household Ministry, and Emperor Hirohito proceeded in between 11:25 p.m. and 11:30 p.m.
+During the first recording, he spoke too softly, and upon the advice of the technicians, offered to rerecord it.
 On the second attempt, his voice was considered too high-pitched, with occasional characters being skipped.
 Nevertheless, the second version was deemed the official one, with the first serving as a backup.